Kaliningrad: Königsberg

+From 1701, Brandenberg–Prussia became a kingdom, and the entire area was referred to as the Kingdom of Prussia.
+While the Brandenberg portion was a part of the Holy Roman Empire and later the German Confederation, Prussia (later called East Prussia) was not included within those territorial boundaries.
+In 1734–1736, during the War of the Polish Succession, it was the place of stay of Polish King Stanisław Leszczyński and many of his prominent supporters.
+Church services in Polish, Lithuanian and French were held until the 19th century.

-In the context of the Seven Year War, all of East Prussia was conquered and occupied by the Russian Empire (1758–1762).
-Immanuel Kant is famous for having sworn allegiance to Empress Elizabeth of Russia.
+In the context of the Seven Years' War, the city was conquered and occupied by the Russian Empire from 1758 to 1762, whose initial plan was to offer the city and region to Poland as part of a territorial exchange desired by Russia.

-In the ensuing two centuries the city, first as part of the Kingdom of Prussia, then from 1866 as part of the North German Confederation, and then from 1871 as part of the German Empire, continued to flourish and many iconic landmarks of Königsberg were built.
+In the ensuing two centuries the city, first as part of the Kingdom of Prussia, then from 1866 as part of the North German Confederation, and then from 1871 as part of the German Empire, continued to flourish and many iconic landmarks were built.
 The city had around 370,000 inhabitants and was a cultural and administrative center of Prussia and the German Empire.
-Immanuel Kant and E. T. A. Hoffmann, notable sons of the city, were born during this time.
+Kant and E. T. A. Hoffmann, notable sons of the city, were born before this time.
+One of the first civil airports in Germany (Devau near Königsberg) was established in 1920 with its first scheduled service in 1922.
+In that time a new central railway station and modern buildings for the harbour and trade fair were built.

 World War II

-In World War II the city of Königsberg was heavily damaged by a British bombing attack in 1944 and the massive Soviet siege in spring 1945.
-At the end of World War II in 1945, the city became part of the Russian SFSR (as part of the Soviet Union).
+During World War II, the city's Polish and Jewish populations were persecuted by Nazi Germany with mass arrests and deportations to concentration camps, and Poles and Jews were among forced labourers in the city.
+The Polish resistance movement was active, which served as one of the region's main transfer points for smuggled Polish underground press.
+In 1944, the city was heavily damaged by a British bombing attack, as well as a massive Soviet siege in the spring of 1945.
+At the end of World War II, the city became part of the Russian SFSR (as part of the Soviet Union).